Yochengliu/Relation-Shape-CNN/docs/index.md

 [density]: ./images/density.jpg
 ![density]
 <p align = 'center'>
-<medium> Robustness to sampling density.
+<small> Robustness to sampling density.
 Left part: Point cloud with random point dropout.
-Right part: Test results of using sparser points as the input to a model trained with 1024 points. </medium>
+Right part: Test results of using sparser points as the input to a model trained with 1024 points. </small>
 </p>

 [rotation]: ./images/rotation.jpg
 ![rotation]
 <p align = 'center'>
-<medium> Robustness to point permutation and rigid transformation (%).
-During testing, we perform random permutation (perm.) of points, add a small translation of 0.2 and rotate the input point cloud by 90 degree and 180 degree. </medium>
+<small> Robustness to point permutation and rigid transformation (%).
+During testing, we perform random permutation (perm.) of points, add a small translation of 0.2 and rotate the input point cloud by 90 degree and 180 degree. </small>
 </p>

 <h2 align = "center">Visualization and Complexity</h2>